The EU Consumer Rights Directive, and what it means for your contact centre sales and customer service teams

 We’ve listed a few areas you may want to check, to ensure your business complies with the new rules:

 - Does your contact centre operate an IVR which directs to sales and customer service via the same number?
-Is this number an 0845 or 0871 number which incurs a charge above standard geographic rates?
+Is this number an 0845 or 0871 number that incurs a charge above standard geographic rates?
 If so, you’ll have to set up a separate 01,02,03 or freephone number for the customer service team.

 - If the above applies, how do you publicise this new number to your customers?
 What materials does the telephone number appear on?
-It’s worth checking obvious and non obvious things such as:
+It’s worth checking obvious and non-obvious things such as: